 OWNED AND OPERATED

-At Winnellie Valve and Process, we carry an extensive product range of quality Control Valves in a range of design types to suit all applications.
-If you’re looking to buy the most comprehensive range of Control Valves in Australia, you need look no further than our premium collection.
+At Winnellie Valve and Process, we carry an extensive product range of quality Double Block and Bleed Valves in a range of design types to suit all applications.
+If you’re looking to buy the most comprehensive range of Double Block and Bleed Valves in Australia, you need look no further than our premium collection.
 If you’re unsure about which type of Double Block and Bleed Valves you need for your application, or would simply like more information and guidance, Winnellie Valve and Process are only too happy to chat through your options with you.